-Woodworking project can range from easy furniture-making and home carpentry to complicated wood carving and turning.
-With these varying types, it takes time to learn how to measure, cut, attach and assemble a project.
+Projects can range from easy furniture-making and home carpentry to complicated wood carving and turning.
+As I’ve learned over the years, mastering the skills to measure, cut, attach, and assemble takes time and patience.

-If you’re planning to make woodworking project in the long-term, you can invest in specific set of tools you need to use to ensure a continuous and efficient construction process.
+If you’re planning to create woodworking projects in the long-term, you can invest in specific set of tools to ensure a continuous and efficient construction process.

 Learn the Basics